GeomicrobiologyLab/Git-Started/Instructions.md

 ## 4. Download the github desktop application

-   This will create a folder in your documents folder called Github. fniauewnfuinfuafn kdfiuaesfnuw shkfiuajeu jkaehiufaheiurha ashedfrauheriu aejhfraiuwehriu asehruaisejrui sehfuiawheriu
+	This will create a folder in your documents folder called Github.

-   This is where all of your files will be. (new paragrpah)
+	This is where all of your files will be.

 	You can download the repositories to your computer

 ## 5. How to change files on your laptop and _push_ them to the online repository